Club Rules & Constitution

-5. Helmsmen and crews must wear adequate personal buoyancy at all times whilst afloat.
+5. All at the club must wear adequate personal buoyancy when on the jetties and on the water.
 In addition, wetsuits or dry suits must be worn for any watersport activity (Sailing or Paddleboarding) in January & February.

 6. (1) No craft whatsoever shall encroach within the barriers around the heronry island and there should be no unauthorised landing on the heronry island.
 (2) Every care must be taken to avoid any litter whatsoever and in particular food scraps being left on any of the land surrounding the reservoir.
 (3) No member or guest of the Club shall be permitted to use or land on the embankment South of the transverse fence.

 7. All members are requested as a condition of membership to volunteer for a minimum number of duties involved in running the club.
 These are duties related to Race Organisation and catering duties.
 The exact number will be determined by the committee on an annual basis and published with the duties rota.
 Members not able to do duties for specific reasons can be accommodated after discussion with our duty co-ordinator.